ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 A client MUST NOT re-use a designation discovered using the IP address of one Unencrypted DNS Resolver in place of any other Unencrypted DNS Resolver.
-Instead, the client SHOULD repeat the discovery process to discover the Designated Resolver of the other Unencrypted DNS Resolver.
+Instead, the client needs to repeat the discovery process to discover the Designated Resolver of the other Unencrypted DNS Resolver.
 In other words, designations are per-resolver and MUST NOT be used to configure the client's universal DNS behavior.
 This ensures in all cases that queries are being sent to a party